• Sign in

 The IT team often spearheads access reviews, but it's important to involve department heads and managers who have a deeper understanding of what their teams need to be able to access.

-Department heads can better determine whether their team’s access is appropriate and can flag any unnecessary or outdated permissions.
+Department heads can better determine whether their team's access is appropriate and can flag any unnecessary or outdated permissions.
+They understand the nuances of different roles within their departments and can identify when someone needs access for cross-functional projects or temporary assignments that might not be obvious from job titles alone.

 Document Everything